govuk-one-login/authentication-acceptance-tests/README.md

 ## How to run the tests

-The tests can be run either in debug mode, where the tests will pause to accept entry of OTP codes before continuing, or in fully automated mode, where a test client is used to handle OTP.
+The tests can be run either in debug mode, where the tests will pause to accept entry of one-time password (OTP) codes before continuing, or in fully automated mode, where a test client is used to handle OTP.
 The tests run in fully automated mode in the build pipeline.

 ### Prerequisites